akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 ### Resize

-With the `resize` type, you can resize image without keeping the width/height proportions.
+With the `resize` type, you can resize an image without keeping the width/height proportions.

 There are 2 available parameters for this operation.